alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   Don't push somebody's wheelchair without explicit consent
 *   Don't pet service animals
 *   If somebody is using an interpreter, talk to the person, not their interpreter

+### Have sufficient breaks between sessions

+Particularly in a large venue, it can be difficult for people to get around quickly.
+Maybe you have a wheelchair, or a child, or a foot injury, or you're just talking to somebody about the talk you've just seen.

+Make sure you plan sufficient breaks between session.
+People won't be rushing around the building to get to talks, and your speakers will be less distracted by late arrivals.